 - Durable medical equipment

 - Family planning and maternity

 - Skilled nursing care

-Dependents’ Educational Assistance (DEA) offers education and training opportunities to eligible spouses of certain disabled veterans.
+Dependents’ Educational Assistance (DEA), also referred to as Chapter 35 benefits, offers education and training opportunities to eligible spouses of certain disabled veterans.
+Specifically, DEA recognizes that, due to a veteran’s death or disability, their dependent may be left in a position where they are unable to have the resources necessary to pursue education or employment training.
+Furthermore, it acknowledges that the veteran’s dependent might have otherwise had such resources if not for the fact that the veteran either passed away due to a service-connected condition or is severely disabled as the result of a service-connected condition.
 Benefits may be used for degree and certificate programs, apprenticeship, on-the-job training and more.
 Additionally, spouses can receive reimbursement for correspondence courses.
 Remedial, deficiency, and refresher training is also available in some cases.
 Through this program, spouses of disabled veterans may receive up to 45 months of education benefits if they began using DEA prior to August 1, 2018.
 If they began the program on or after this date, they now have 36 months to use these benefits.
 To be eligible for DEA benefits, you must be the spouse of:

 - A veteran who died, or is permanently and totally disabled, as the result of a service-connected condition;